 If you have previously set a power-on password, you are prompted to type in the password after you press the F1 key.
-See the section "Password Setting" on page 6-14 for information on setting, changing, or removing the password.
+See "Set Password" on page 6-14 and "Security Option" on page 6-8 for information on setting, changing, and removing the password.